qwqVictor/LyricsV-core/README.md

 LyricsV uses IPC to communicate with the core.
 And inside the core, worker threads of different components use MessagePort to communicate with each other.

-We encapsulated IPC and MessagePort into "events" inside the `JSONEventEmitter`.
+We encapsulated IPC and MessagePort into "events" inside the `SerializedEventEmitter`.
 Now the event list is shown below.

 ### Events